simonshephard/CC_project3_JavaReact_investApp/brief.md

-# Java Project Definitions
+# Java-React Project Brief

-## Jurassic Park
+## Investment App

-Goal: Create a web application in React with Spring/Java back end
+Goals:

-You have been asked to create a web app to allow the management in Jurassic Park to manage the dinosaur population and visitor tracking of the Park.
-(No expense spared)
+-Create a front-end web application using React with a Spring/Java back-end to view investment performance of selected markets.

 ### MVP